 Examine your website using this way of thinking and if there is room for improvement in your titles and descriptions, this is your first priority and a great first step for getting better rankings.

-These two guides will help you go through this process:
+These three guides will help you go through this process:

 2. Provide useful and fresh content